iobroker-community-adapters/ioBroker.openknx/README.md

 If answer_groupValueResponse is set to true, then the adapter will reply with a GroupValue_response to a previously received GroupValue_read request.

 # Features
-* fast import of groupaddresses in XML format
-* stable knx stack
+* stable and reliable knx stack
-* interpretation of many DPTs
-* raw read and write of unsupported DPTs
+* easy interface to group adresses of many DPTs, raw read and write for other DPTs
-* support of group value read and group value write, group value write as response to group value request
+* support of KNX group value read and group value write and group value response
-* Autoread
 * free open source
+* no dependencies to cloud services, runs without internet access
+* Autoread on start
+* fast import of group addresses in XML format
+* create joint alias objects that react on status inputs

 # Known Problems
--
+- none

 # Limitations
 - only three level group addresses are supported
 - ETS 4 export file format is not supported

 ## Changelog
-### 0.1.11 (2021-12-..)
+### 0.1.11 (2021-12-28)
 * feature: remove more scene DPTs from default autoread
 * feature: sends GroupValue_Response on GroupValue_Read if configured
 * feature: admin dialog with option to generate aliases (beta)
+* feature: admin dialog reactivates after adapter reset
+* feature: add support for DPT 7.600
+* feature: show logs of knx library
+* fix: filter out logs with device address bus interactions
+* fix: filter ga names that are forbidden in IOB
+* fix: reply with groupvalueresponse on request, not with groupvaluewrite
+* fix: remove more scene dpts from autoread

 ### 0.1.10 (2021-12-24)
 * fix: interface to write objects corrected